PlatONnetwork/docs/docs/PlatON内置合约.md

 1. Create a text proposal

-   This interface is used to send out text proposals.
-After the text proposal is sent, validators can vote for/again/abstaining votes.
-The voting deadline is about 2 weeks.
-When the voter turnout rate is greater than 50% and the voter approval rate is greater than 66.7%, the proposal is passed.
+   This interface is used to issue a text proposal.
+After the text proposal is issued, validators can vote for/against/abstain from the proposal.
+The voting deadline is about 2 weeks, and the proposal is passed when the voting rate is greater than 50% and the support rate among those who voted is greater than 66.7%.

    **Enter: **